-My practice is grounded in the three primary pillars of Rolfing, mindfulness, and movement.
+My practice is grounded in the three primary pillars of Rolfing, Hakomi Mindful Somatic Psychology, and Rolf Movement Integration.
 The way these tools are used with each client is unique; a reflection of where each person is on their developmental path, their goals, and what organically presents itself throughout our sessions.
 Sometimes our work is specifically in one individual area, perhaps primarily focusing on one of the pillars or progressing from one to the next.
 Sometimes the methods blend together within or across sessions, creating a unique unfolding of the body and Being as we go.
 The body, in every case, is our gateway to growth and change, and so we always begin there.

 “Man is an event on a line connecting heaven and earth.
 Rolfing organizes man around that line so that he can be a more fully-functioning human being.” — Ida P. Rolf, Ph.D.